DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 {{< /programming-lang >}}
 {{< programming-lang lang="php" >}}

-The Trace to Profiling integration is enabled when you [turn on profiling for your PHP service][1] when you meet the following criteria:
+The Trace to Profiling integration is enabled when you [turn on profiling for your PHP service][1] and meet the following criteria:
 - You are on `dd-trace-php` version 0.98+
 - You set the environment variable `DD_PROFILING_TIMELINE_ENABLED=1` or INI setting `datadog.profiling.timeline_enabled=1`